nationalarchives/design-system/src/get-started/prototyping/index.md

 Examples are given in the [components section](/design-system/components/).
 Each component example shows all the Nunjucks options available to that component.

-{{ example({ group: "components", item: "button", example: "default", html: false, nunjucks: true, open: false, size: "xxs", noOpenInNewTab: true }) }}
+{{ example({ group: "components", item: "button", example: "default", html: false, nunjucks: true, size: "xxs", noOpenInNewTab: true }) }}